suabochica/aws-playgroud/clf-c02/docs/12-networking.md

 - **Subnets:** tied to AZ, network partition of the VPC.
 - **Internet Gateway:** at the VPC level, it provide internet access.
 - **NAT Gateway:** provides internet access to private subnets.
-- **NACL:** staless, subnet rules for inbound and outbound.
+- **NACL:** state less, subnet rules for inbound and outbound.
 - **Security Groups**: stateful, operate at the EC2 instance level or ENI.
-- **VPC Peering**: connect two VPC with non overlapping IP ranges, nontransitive.
+- **VPC Peering**: connect two VPC with non overlapping IP ranges, non-transitive.
 - **Elastic IP** fixed public IPv4, ongoing cost if not in-use.
 - **VPC Endpoints**: provide private access to AWS services withing VPC.
 - **Private Link**: privately connect to a service in a 3rd party VPC.
 - **VPC Flow Logs**: network traffic logs.
 - **Site to Site VPN**: over public internet between on premises and AWS.
-- **Cliente VPN**: OpenVPN connection from your computer into your VPC.
+- **VPN Client**: OpenVPN connection from your computer into your VPC.
 - **Direct Connect**: direct private connections to AWS.
-- **Transit Gateway**: Connect thousands of VPC and on premises networks together.
+- **Transit Gateway**: connect thousands of VPC and on premises networks together.